RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 ## Doing action on collision

-We will change the plane's color when they collide, and write a message to the console.
+We will change the plane's color when they collide.
 To change plane color, we will swap it’s material.

 #### Create new materials